dextreem/one-time-note/README.md

-# one-time-note
+# One-Time-Note

-This is a service providing functionality to store a note until it is accessed exactly one time.
+This is a service providing functionality to store notes encrypted on our machines.
+Once a note was accessed it is removed.
+Immediately.
+Forever.